Home

 On this occasion no manipulation of the first rib was done, but the rest of the treatment was as before.

-An aside: Do you know about the 50 percent less pain principle.
-The pain of many conditions abates faster than the tissue heals.
-50 percent less pain is the dangerous time.
+• An aside: Do you know about the 50 percent less pain principle.
+The pain of many conditions abates faster than the tissue heals; it's the dangerous time.

 I'm firmly convinced the rapid resolution of this nasty condition, is adjusting the first rib.
 Untreated, she could have expected another two years of pain, and 5% don't resolve.